-To assure sensor on-orbit calibration, the VIIRS instrument carries a set of on-board calibrators (OBCs), which include a solar diffuser (SD) and a solar diffuser stability monitor (SDSM) primarily used for the RSB calibration and a blackbody (BB) for the TEBs.
+To assure sensor on-orbit calibration, the VIIRS instrument carries a set of on-board calibrators (OBC), which include a solar diffuser (SD) and a solar diffuser stability monitor (SDSM) primarily used for the RSB calibration and a blackbody (BB) for the TEBs.
 The VIIRS RSBs, including the DNB low-gain stage, are calibrated each orbit by a SD panel made of space-grade spectralon placed behind a solar attenuation screen (SAS).
 On-orbit changes in SD bidirectional reflectance distribution function (BRDF) are regularly tracked by the SDSM through alternate and near-simultaneous measurements of the sunlight, passing through a fixed attenuation screen, and that reflected off the SD panel.
 The SDSM has 8 detectors (D1-D8), covering wavelengths from 0.41 to 0.93 μm.
 Similar to MODIS, the VIIRS SD degradation is strongly wavelength-dependent, with larger degradation at shorter wavelengths.
 The SDSM (for SNPP VIIRS) was operated more frequently during the early mission, and then changed to 3 times per week.
 The RSB detectors signal-to-noise ratios (SNR) are calculated using SD observations over a wide range of input signals.
 The noise characterization performances are monitored on-orbit regularly.

-Using the same strategy developed for MODIS, lunar observations by roll maneuvers have also been regularly scheduled for VIIRS and used to track its RSB calibration stability.
-The VIIRS lunar observations are made through its Space View (SV) port and with Moon phase angles at approximately - 51.5° .
+Using the same strategy developed for MODIS, lunar observations by roll maneuvers have also been regularly scheduled for both (SNPP and JPSS-1) VIIRS instruments and used to track their RSB calibration stability.
+The VIIRS lunar observations are made through its Space View (SV) port, and with Moon phase angles that are typically between -51.5° and -50.5° .
 Due to the roll-angle limitation and safety concern for the spacecraft, the lunar observations are scheduled approximately 8 to 10 times each year.
 In general, the lunar calibration results are consistent with its SD calibration to within $\pm 1.0\%$.